berryboy2012/VkLearn/README.md

 ## Current state:
 - Uses some features in Vulkan1.3 to make life a bit easier.
-- Can display a hard-coded mesh with Model-View-Projection matrices in effect.
+- Can display a hard-coded textured mesh with Model-View-Projection matrices in effect.
 - Can handle window resize and minimize events.
 - Uses right-hand coordinate with correct equivalent implementation of `glm::lookAt` and `glm::perspective`.
 - Has a messy structure.